-To protect user addresses from being spoofed, you should consider allocating dedicated subdomains to authorized third party senders.
-For example, a third party could be authorized to send messages from list.domain.test, but not from domain.test.
-As a result, the third party cannot send an authorized message from a user address such as firstname.lastname@example.org, even in the case of a compromise in their system.
+To protect user addresses from being spoofed, you should consider allocating dedicated subdomains to authorized third-party senders.
+For example, a third party could be authorized to send messages from list.domain.example, but not from domain.example.
+As a result, the third party would not be able to send an authorized message from a user address such as firstname.lastname@example.org, even in the case of a compromise in their system.

 Forwarding messages can sometimes cause SPF, DKIM, or DMARC checks to fail, depending on how the message is handled.
-Typically, a user can forward a message in the usual way without issues.
-However, sometimes there are issues when email systems forward messages automatically.
-For example, if the envelope from address is changed but the header from address is not, SPF alignment can fail.
-Similarly, if any of the content underlying the signature in a DKIM header is changed, the signature validation fails.
+Typically, a user can forward a message using their email client application without issue.
+However, there are sometimes issues when email systems forward messages automatically.
+For example, if the envelope from address is changed but the header from address is not, SPF validation or alignment can fail.
+Similarly, if any of the content underlying the signature in a DKIM header is changed, the signature validation will fail.

-You cannot prevent messages from being forwarded in this way, but you should be aware that automatically forwarded messages may be rejected because of these kinds of failures.
-DMARC failures are noted in the aggregate reports you receive.
-Review these reports to assess any potential problems.
+You cannot prevent messages from being forwarded in this way, but you should be aware that automatically forwarded messages may be rejected by receiving systems in these cases.
+DMARC failures are noted in the aggregate reports you receive; review these reports to assess any potential problems.

 Overall, DKIM is more resilient to forwarding than SPF.
-Ensuring that DKIM is properly deployed ensures the delivery of forwarded legitimate messages.
+Ensuring that DKIM is properly deployed helps to ensure the delivery of forwarded legitimate messages.

 You should configure your organization’s mail infrastructure to support authentication mechanisms for received mail, including the following: